EvanJayChou/eeg_artifact_detection/README.md

 ## Models Used

+- EEG Conformer: Convolutional Transformer for EEG Decoding and Visualization
 - TranAD: Deep Transformer Networks for Anomaly Detection
-- Conformer: Convolution-augmented Transformer for Speech Recognition

 ## Credits